devopsdays/devopsdays-web/content/events/2024-montreal/speakers/renata-rocha.md

 +++

-Principal of Platform Engineering at Slalom Build
+Manager of Solutions Architecture at 1Password

 I was a sysadmin last century and I've been working in Cloud Engineering for 15 years.
 I'm here to automate all the things and share my hot takes.